José María Obando: Exile and return

 With Obando defeated, the War of the Supremes quickly ended in favour of the government, Obando decided to go into exile and fled to Peru where he was welcomed by President Juan Crisóstomo Torrico, but when the latter was ousted by Juan Francisco de Vidal, the new administration gave in to the extradition request that New Granada put in through its Ambassador in Ecuador Rufino Cuervo y Barreto and its Ambassador in Peru Juan Antonio Pardo.
 Obando then escaped to Chile under the protection of President Manuel Bulnes Prieto.

-He remained in exile until January 1, 1849 when then President Mosquera gave amnesty to all those who committed political crimes.
+He remained in exile until January 1, 1849, when then President Mosquera gave amnesty to all those who committed political crimes.
 Obando returned to New Granada on March 13 of that same year and asked Mosquera to open a trial for him to be judged for his alleged involvement in the death of Sucre.
 Mosquera refused and the matter was passed to Congress where a proposed decree was introduced that allowed individuals to give up their immunity to stand trial.
 This resolution passed in the Chamber of Representatives but it was voted down in the Senate, where allies of Obando also voted to prevent this to happen fearing that he would be found guilty.

 In 1849 his good friend José Hilario López was elected president of the New Granada ending the decade of Conservative rule.
-The new president appointed him Governor of the Province of Cartagena de Indias where Obando remained for little over a year returning to Bogotá after being elected a Member of the Chamber of Representatives by the Province of Bogotá, where he was able to revive his popularity and support and quickly rose to prominence becoming President of the Chamber in 1850.
+The new president appointed him Governor of the province of Cartagena de Indias where Obando remained for little over a year returning to Bogotá after being elected a Member of the Chamber of Representatives by the province of Bogotá, where he was able to revive his popularity and support and quickly rose to prominence becoming President of the Chamber in 1850.

+He was appointed leader of the Liberal forces in the Colombian Civil War of 1851 and was able to defeat the Conservative rebels.